husnasuboor/JMeter-Tests/README.md

 4. Don’t add parameters
 5. Add authorisation or content type if you want using HTTP manager/auth…
 6. Save, Run and validate

+Advantages of JMeter

+Easy to use without extensive knowledge of programming. ...
+Provides integration with Jenkins and reporting.
+Easy installation on any operating system.
+Key features like the Thread Group, helps to see whether software performance is good.
+Test IDE allows test recording from browsers or native applications

+Creates a request and sends the request to the server Collects responses from the server and visualizes the details in a chart or graph Processes the response from the server
+Generates test results in several formats such as text, XML, JSON for the tester to analyze data Test IDE allows test recording from browsers or native applications Allows API testing, Database Testing, and MQ testing with ease When there’s a high number of TPS, one can achieve more transactions per second given the hyper-limitations.

+Disadvantages of JMeter

+Automation is difficult with JMeter
+JMeter output reports are difficult to understand without training It doesn’t support JavaScript and AJAX requests.
+Complex applications that use dynamic content or use JS to alter requests can be difficult to test using JMeter.
+It’s difficult to get data from one place or to perform customizations.